GBProductions/authentication_authorization/README.md

 ## Description

-_A basic portfolio website that can accomadate both users and administrators._
+_A basic portfolio website that can accomadate both users and administrators.

+As an admin, I should be able to log in and log out of the application.
+As an admin, I should be able to add, update and delete projects.
+As an admin, I should be able to add posts.
+As an admin, I want to ensure that other users don't have access to CRUD functionality.
+As a user, I want to be able to create an account and add a comment to a post.
+(A post can have many comments.)
+This is the only CRUD functionality a user can have._

 ## Setup/Installation Requirements